tbrowder/Number-More/README.md

 adding prefixes, changing to lower-case where appropriate, and increasing lengths will involve more processing.

-The following illustrates the process using Perl 6 routines for the example above:
+The following illustrates the process using Raku routines for the example above:

     my $bin = '11001011';